timfulmer/bigdatahowto/USECASE.md

 ####Query word
-Ask the system the current count of a letter combination, or word;
+Ask the system the current count of a letter combination, or
+word:

 ```
     GET /public/<word>/count
 ```

-Returns the count property of the meta data stored with key '<word>'.
+Returns the count property of the meta data stored with key '\<word\>'.

 ####Submit word
-Submit a word to the system for counting;
+Submit a word to the system for counting:

 ```
     POST /public/<word> "function(env,word,meta){